- Academic Affairs

 - University Counsel

-The roles of Collaborator, Other Significant Contributor, and Consultant, though similar, have important differences that distinguish them in what they contribute to the project and in how costs associated with their work should be budgeted and contracted.
+The roles of Collaborator, Other Significant Contributor, and Consultant, though similar, have important differences that distinguish them in what they contribute to the project and in the way costs associated with their work should be budgeted and contracted.

 |Topic||Collaborator||Other Significant Contributor||Consultant|